-- f. the Superintendent may require evidence of the age of any child whom he or she believes not to be within the limits of compulsory attendance as provided for by law (Florida Statutes 1003.21) such as: - i. a valid/official birth record
+- f. the Superintendent may require evidence of the age of any child whom he or she believes not to be within the limits of compulsory attendance as provided for by law (Florida Statutes 1003.21) such as:

+- i. a valid/official birth record

 - ii.
 Social Security card

 - iii. copy of final transcript

 - 2. Upon initial admission or entry from one attendance zone to another in Okeechobee County School Board evidence of residence must be presented to the receiving school.
 All addresses are subject to verification by the School Board.
-The following documents shall be required:

-- a. owned residence:

-- i. copy of the recorded deed (or agreement for deed), or a certified copy of the declaration of homestead exemption, and

-- ii. a copy of a current electric bill or initial order for service; and

-- iii. one of the following current documents:

-- (a) auto registration

-- (b) driver's license

-- (c) voter's registration

-- (d) Florida ID

-- b. rented or leased residence:

-- i. copy of current lease, rental agreement, or a notarized letter from the landlord, and

-- ii. a copy of a current electric bill or initial order for service; and

-- iii. one of the following current documents:

-- (a) auto registration

-- (b) driver's license

-- (c) voter's registration

-- (d) Florida ID

-d. if applicable, legal documents, i.e. a copy of the current judgment of divorce (dissolution of marriage) or other court order establishing the right of custody should be presented at time of enrollment.
+The following documents shall be required: - a. copy of the recorded deed (or agreement for deed), or documentation from the Property Appraiser's office, current lease or rental agreement or a notarized letter from the landlord or - b. copy of a current electric, water, cable, or landline phone - c. if applicable, legal documents, i.e. a copy of the current judgment of divorce (dissolution of marriage) or other court order establishing the right of custody should be presented at time of enrollment.